Grady Sizemore: Philadelphia Phillies

 On June 24, 2014, Sizemore signed a minor league deal with the Philadelphia Phillies.
-On July 11, Sizemore was recalled from Lehigh Valley in order to join the Phillies rotation of outfielders.
+On July 11, Sizemore was called up from Triple-A Lehigh Valley in order to join the Phillies rotation of outfielders.
 On July 25, Sizemore collected his 1,000th career hit, in a game against the Arizona Diamondbacks.
 After a successful start, Phillies general manager Rubén Amaro Jr. suggested Sizemore could be part of the Phillies longer-term plans if his success continued.
-He was signed to a one-year contract for the 2015 season on October 23.
-He collected 4 hits in one game against the Diamondbacks on May 16, 2015.
+He was signed to a one-year, $2 million contract for the 2015 season on October 23.
+He collected four hits in one game against the Diamondbacks on May 16, 2015.
 Sizemore was designated for assignment by the Phillies on May 29, 2015.
+At the time, he was hitting .245 with 6 RBI in 39 games.
 He was released on June 1, 2015.

 Tampa Bay Rays

 On June 15, 2015, Sizemore signed a minor league deal with the Tampa Bay Rays.
+On June 28, he was called up by the Rays, and finished 3-for-5 with an RBI in his first game with the team that day.
+In 57 games with the Rays, Sizemore hit .257 with six home runs and 27 RBI.
 He became a free agent at the end of the 2015 season and did not play in 2016.

 Post-playing career

-In February 2017, the Indians hired Sizemore as an advisor to the team's player development department.
+On February 14, 2017, the Indians hired Sizemore as a special advisor to the team's player development department in the front office.
+He stepped away from the position so that he could devote his time to his young children.

+In 2023, Sizemore asked Josh Barfield, his former teammate who was the director of player development for the Arizona Diamondbacks, about joining the organization.
+All positions were full, and Sizemore accepted a $15-an-hour internship with Mike Hazen, the general manager for the Diamondbacks, for the 2023 season.
+After the season, Barfield became assistant general manager for the Chicago White Sox, and he recommended Sizemore for a position.
+The White Sox hired Sizemore to their coaching staff for the 2024 season.

+On August 8, 2024, the White Sox named Sizemore their interim manager after the club fired Pedro Grifol.
+The team was 28–89 by the time Sizemore was appointed.
+The team did not do much better as they went 13–32 under Sizemore and finished breaking an MLB record for most losses in a season at 41–121 but the team finished strong to end the year as the White Sox won 5 of their last 6 games.

+He was named the White Sox Offensive Coordinator for the 2025 season.

+Managerial record

+Personal life

+Sizemore and his wife, Brittany, have three children.
+They live in Scottsdale, Arizona.